Poetry of the Spirit & Gallery

 Politicians are concerned about the next election because there are few true patriots among them.
 Too, many of these folks want to serve God, but only as advisors.
 Few are Public Servants who are concerned about the rights of the individual and working for downsizing to a more limited constitutional government.
 These are true patriots as defined by our founders.

 The blinded by the light of billions in tax and lobby money, bleeding leaders thus corrupted are blithely unconscious of the societal harm their policies cause.
-Many of today's leaders seem to have minds like concrete; thoroughly mixed up and permanently set.
+(Continue)

 TX LEG Considers Drug Policy Change